apache/predictionio/docs/manual/recommendation/quickstart.md

 {"productScores":[{"product":22,"score":4.072304374729956},{"product":62,"score":4.058482414005789},{"product":75,"score":4.046063009943821},{"product":68,"score":3.8153661512945325}]}
 ```

-Your MyEngine is now running.
+Your MyRecommendation is now running.
 Next, we are going to take a look at the engine architecture and explain how you can customize it completely.

 #### [Next: DASE Components Explained](dase.html)